-The ABC Award is aimed at recognising a researcher, physician, nurse or patient advocate who has made an outstanding and impacting contribution in the field of advanced breast cancer throughout his/her career.
+The ABC Award is aimed at recognising a researcher, physician, nurse, patient advocate, or organisation that has made an outstanding and impacting contribution in the field of advanced breast cancer throughout his/her career.

 The 2021 ABC Award - in recognition of her outstanding advocacy work for all ABC patients worldwide, accomplished through the Metastatic Breast Cancer Network, the Metastatic Breast Cancer Alliance and more recently the Advanced Breast Cancer Global Alliance - was assigned to Shirley A. Mertz.

 The 2019 ABC Award - in recognition of her foresight in understanding the importance of advanced breast cancer and for launching a Global Alliance against it - was assigned to Fatima Cardoso.